Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I personally think this is a major advantage as you get a top-tier instructor who’s been further trained on to teach alongside their course.
 This is something not all LSAT tutoring services do – they don’t always integrate the course with their tutoring, which in turn make the tutoring feel ad hoc.

-Bottom line, of all the tutoring services we’ve tested and reviewed, LSATMax’s service is the most comprehensive, well-integrated and effective.
+Bottom line, of all the tutoring services we’ve tested and reviewed, LSATMax’s service is one of the most comprehensive, well-integrated and effective.

 Though that may sound pricey, as you’ve probably noticed, it is actually fairly reasonable.
 Most other LSAT prep companies charge much more than that for tutoring.
 So from a price per hour perspective, Blueprint gets two big thumbs up.

 Then, in addition to the 1-on-1 personalized instruction, students who purchase a tutoring package also get access to Blueprint’s self-paced LSAT course.
 This on demand course includes 65+ learning modules, over 9,000 practice questions, 70+ practice tests, analytics to help spot your weaknesses, and much more.

 This is the true highlight of the Blueprint tutoring package in my opinion.

 Not only is it a lot of study resources, but we also rate out the Blueprint LSAT prep course as the best in the space.
 So really, when you factor in all the extra study materials and resources you get, it makes the Blueprint price point truly appealing.